rpglab/SOPF_N-1_CNR/README.md

 # SOPF
 This repo implements four different Stochastic Optimal Power Flow (SOPF) models in AMPL.
-A test case, IEEE 24-bus system, is also added here.
+The test case used here is a modified IEEE 24-bus system; but these codes can work on any other systems.

 (i) Model 1, R-SOPF, a relaxed SOPF model that assums infinite network capacity.